CS583-Escape-Room/Escape/README.md

    'search room': can show the all interactive objects.
    'check bag': can show the exist item in bag.
    'search object'k: can search items in a object.
 2. Load the Escape_func.hs, Escape_type.hs and main.hs.
-You can input 'help' in program to get the introduction of operation.
+Enter start to open this game.
+After you start game, you can input 'help' in program to get the introduction of operation.
 3. question1 : how can we use monid in our structure.
    question2 : how use haskell to read a file.
 We want to use this to implement save/load funciton.